Unnayi Variyar: Nalacharitham

 The most famous work of Unnayi Warrier is Nalacharitham Aattakkatha.
 The work is divided into four parts/days with each part designed in such a way as to be presented as an independent performance.
 Nalacharitham elevated the literary standards of Kathakali and is widely recognised to be path breaking and pioneering in its approach to make Kathakali a complete art form.
 Root story of Nalacharitham Kathakali song is based on the Mahabharata (chapters 52 to 79 of Aaranyaparvam).
-It is one of the stories told by sage B rihadaswan to Pandava prince Yudhishthira during the despondent times that Pandavas go through during their exile.
-Story revolves around the most righteous Nishadha king Nala, his wife Damayanti and the troubles they undergo in spite of being pious and virtuous and how in the end they are absolved and restored to their previous glory and joy.By many accounts Nalacharitham is considered to be the complete aatakatha via its perfect storyline, masterly rendering and consistent aesthetics.
+It is one of the stories told by sage Brihadaswan to Pandava prince Yudhishthira during the despondent times that Pandavas go through during their exile.
+Story revolves around the most righteous Nishadha king Nala, his wife Damayanti and the troubles they undergo in spite of being pious and virtuous and how in the end they are absolved and restored to their previous glory and joy.
+By many accounts Nalacharitham is considered to be the complete aattakatha via its perfect storyline, masterly rendering and consistent aesthetics.